April 28, 2008

 For the first time I saw Buddha’s toes.
 They were curiously long and of even lengths, juxtaposed so closely as if webbed.
 These non-human toe features, I learned later, symbolized the extra-human strength of Buddha.

 The soles of his feet were elaborately designed.
 Toe prints were visibly lined with a swirl of concentric circles, the soles extravagantly overlaid with a parquet of mother-of-pearl.
 The squares showed the 108 auspicious characteristics of Buddha, and the circular center of each sole represented Buddha’s chakra.
 Under these Gulliver-feet was a throng of tourists jockeying one another for that perfect shot.
 Considering my height, or the lack thereof, I didn’t stand a chance against the tall farang (Caucasian, in Thai) photography buffs.

 I barely made it through the throng to have my picture taken by Buddha’s backside instead.
 It was less crowded, but the figure was no less magnificent…

 …or photogenic.
 The back of Buddha’s head looked like a jackfruit, embellished with little spiry projections that conjured a crown rather than hair – truly his crowning glory.

-There is not much space in the wihan that a full view of the horizontal statue can only be had from either end: as you enter and as you leave.
+There was not much space in the wihan that a full view of the horizontal statue could only be had from either end: as you entered and as you left.
 My last look was the most spectacular: the Reclining Buddha’s 46-meter long glistening glory, feet first.
-That puts the bang in Bangkok in my book!
+That put the bang in Bangkok in my book!